polterguy/phosphorusfive/README.md

 installed.
 If you're in Visual Studio, please make sure you turn *off* "browser link", since it tends to mess with the page life cycle of your p5 apps.

-Get the code for p5, preferably by forking the code from GitHub, open up the p5.sln file, make sure you've got the project called "p5.webbapp" as your startup project, and start your debugger.
+Get the code for p5, preferably by forking the code from GitHub.
+Open up the p5.sln file, make sure you've got the project called "p5.webbapp" as your startup project, and start your debugger.

-Unless you have OpenPGP installed, and you've got a private key/certificate existing on your disc, referenced from the web.config underneath "p5.webapp", you will get an "unhandled exception", which actually is handled, but Visual Studio thinks it is unhandled due to the reflection nature of p5.
-You can safely ignore this exception, and simply continue.
-This PGP keypair is used to encrypt/decrypt the "auth" file, which contains your userdatabase.

-If you get funny bugs hinting towards "null reference exceptions" when debugging on IIS Express, simply re-touch one of your files, since this will re-deploy the DLLs.
+If you get funny bugs hinting towards "null reference exceptions" when debugging on IIS Express, then rebuild the solution, since this will re-deploy the DLLs.
 This is a bug in Visual Studio, which makes it impossible to "load the correct type", due to the shadow website debugging deployment in Visual Studio.